 The faith movement within Christianity is unbiblical.
 According to the preachers and teachers within the faith movement, prosperity is a divine right of every believer.
 The movement subtly refocuses Christians away from Jesus and onto something else – money.
 Faith sounds spiritual, and it becomes a tool to get more wealth.
 Oh, one must also give away large sums of it first.

 The apostle Paul wrote the majority of the New Testament.
 God greatly used him both in ministry and as an author of the New Testament.
-Paul even received visions (2 Cor.
-12:1-7).
+Paul even received visions (2 Corinthians 12:1-7).
 Yet, Paul was not wealthy.
 Listen to Paul’s description about his own life.

 For, I think, God has exhibited us apostles last of all, as men condemned to death; because we have become a spectacle to the world, both to angels and to men . . .
 To this present hour we are both hungry and thirsty, and are poorly clothed, and are roughly treated, and are homeless; and we toil, working with our own hands; when we are reviled, we bless; when we are persecuted, we endure; when we are slandered, we try to conciliate; we have become as the scum of the world, the dregs of all things, even until now.
-(NASB) 1 Cor.
-4:9, 11-13
+1 Corinthians 4:9, 11-13 (NASB)

 The apostles were men of great faith.
 Paul was even bitten by a snake, but he did not suffer from the bite (Acts 28:1-6).
 If the faith movement is correct, why wasn’t the apostle very wealthy?